 "My mother Rayanna never graduated from high school.
 She lived in Arkansas as a child, on a farm, and grew up during the Great Depression of the 1930s.
 Maybe she ran around without shoes; I don't know, but I suspect she did.
 She knew how to pick cotton and hitch a mule.
 She could make corn bread (she called it corn pone) in a big black iron skillet.
 And she played the piano from a very early age.
 She didn't own one; they were too poor, but the church did.
 She was raised Baptist in a fire-and-brimstone family and attended Friday night church services and backwoods tent revivals where singing was the highest sacrament.
 She accompanied their voices on the piano, and when the preacher wasn't there, she played the blues like St. Louie Woman and Old Man River.
 But her real gift was the ability to listen to anyone who needed to unburden their heart."

-Michael Schmicker is a veteran business journalist and nationally-known writer on scientific anomalies and the paranormal.
+Michael Schmicker is an investigative journalist and nationally-known writer on scientific anomalies and frontier science.

 In the 1930s J.B.
 Rhine launched a series of experiments focusing on extra sensory perception (ESP) at Duke University 's Parapsychology Lab.
 To both accolades and criticism from the scientific community,...